atiQkhalid/Floward/README.md

 # Assignment
-This is simple app which had two fragments one is based on a list of users and by clicking a user it opens second fragment which shows posts created by user
+This is simple app which had two fragments one is based on a list of users Count of posts created by user and by clicking a user it opens second fragment which shows posts by user

 # Architecture
-MVVM with repository
+MVVM with repository layer

 # Libraries
 - Retrofit (Network Json Conversion)
 - Koin (dependency injection)
 - live data with lifecycle
 - recyclerview (List up the data)
-- kprogresshud (Progress dialogue)
+- custom progress dialogue (Progress dialogue)

-# Features
+- glide for loading message

 # Requirements
 Android Studio Latest Version Android min Sdk Version 21